javapathshala/old/posts/index.md

-Layout: "post-index"
+Layout: post-index
-title: "All Posts"
+title: All Posts
-excerpt: "List of Posts"
+excerpt: List of Posts